slubambo/SpringBoot-Microservices-StarterKit/README.md

 1. **Naming Server**: Eureka Naming Server for service discovery.
 2. **Gateway**: Zuul API Gateway for routing and filtering requests.
-3. **Canva Service**: Template service that can be easily replicated and extended.
+3. **Template Service**: Template service that can be easily replicated and extended.
 4. **Authentication**: JWT authentication and token validation via the gateway.
 5. **Database Connection**: Configurations for connecting to databases.
 6. **Auditing**: Configuration and models for auditing purposes, including created and updated dates, and created by and updated by fields.